 Types Of Scholarships

-There are several types of scholarships available.
+There are several types of scholarships and financial aid available.
 Some are easier to get than others.
-Note that you won’t be able to get many of these simply because you won’t meet the criteria.
-However, there are so many scholarships out there you’ll almost always qualify for something if you put in some effort to uncover these opportunities.
+Know that you won’t be able to get many of these simply because you won’t meet the criteria.
+But don’t get discouraged during the scholarship process.
+There are so many scholarships out there that you’ll surely qualify for.
+With a little effort, you can make a huge dent in your college expenses.

 Federal Grants